gaspachoo/EEG2Video/README.md

 - Both trainers accept a `--scheduler` argument (`steplr`, `reducelronplateau`, `cosine`) and a `--min_lr` value to set the learning rate floor.
+- Use `--window 500ms` to train on the 500&nbsp;ms sliding windows instead of the default 1&nbsp;s segments.

 ### Inference :